freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/blockchain/features/index.md

 #### _* Consensus Based_

-Consensus Based is an approach to decision making.
+This is the proces by which all the different node agree about the state change.Consensus Based is an approach to decision making.
 It is a creative and dynamic way of reaching agreement between all members of a group.
 A transaction on Blockchain can be executed only if all the parties on the network unanimously approve it.
-It is however, subjected to alterations to suit various circumstances.
+It is however, subjected to alterations to suit various circumstances.this is the proces

 ### Sources